Football hooliganism: Ivory Coast

 Fighting among fans at a match on 6 May 2001 led to one death and 39 injuries.

 Kenya

-In Kenya, the most hotly contested rivalry is the Nairobi derby between A.F.C.
+In Kenya, the most hotly contested rivalry is the Nairobi derby famouly known as "Mashemeji Derby" between A.F.C.
 Leopards and Gor Mahia, both of whose fans are regularly associated with hooliganism.
 On 18 March 2012, a derby match was held up for over 26 minutes when a riot broke out, leading to destruction of property and several injuries, after Gor Mahia midfielder Ali Abondo was shown a red card for a dangerous tackle on Leopards' defender Amon Muchiri.
 Gor Mahia were banned by the Sports Stadia Management Board from playing in their facilities for the rest of the 2012 season, meaning that the club would not be able to play in either the Nyayo National Stadium or the Moi International Sports Centre.
 The KPL Board has yet to announce further disciplinary measures on the club.